Ken Griffin Buys ‘Apex’ Stegosaurus for Record $44.6 Million at Sotheby’s

 At Sotheby's auction, a stegosaurus skeleton was sold for a record $44.6 million.

-A nearly complete skeleton of the Apex Stegosaurus, standing 11 feet tall and measuring 27 feet long, was sold to Ken Griffin at a New York Sotheby’s auction for a record-breaking $44.6 million.
+A nearly complete skeleton of the Apex Stegosaurus, standing 11 feet tall and measuring 27 feet long, sold to Ken Griffin at a New York Sotheby’s auction for a record $44.6 million.
 This amount far exceeded the initial lot price of $6 million, as reported by the Independent.

-The Stegosaurus is the most famous representative of armored dinosaurs, easily recognized by its distinctive shape and the arrangement of spikes on its tail and bony plates along its back, stretching from its neck to its tail.
+The Stegosaurus is the best-known armored dinosaur, easily recognized by its distinctive profile: spikes on its tail and bony plates along its back, stretching from its neck to its tail.

 In May 2022, the largest Stegosaurus fossil in the world, named Apex, was discovered by paleontologist Jason Cooper in the Morrison Formation in Colorado.
-This nearly complete skeleton, dating back 150 million years, consists of 254 well-preserved bones (there should be a total of 319).
-Experts found that this adult dinosaur suffered from rheumatoid arthritis.
+This nearly complete skeleton, dating to about 150 million years ago, consists of 254 well-preserved bones (out of a total of 319).
+Experts found that the adult dinosaur suffered from rheumatoid arthritis.

 In 2018, Mr. Griffin donated $16.5 million to the Field Museum in Chicago to fund an exhibition of a Tyrannosaurus rex—the largest dinosaur ever discovered.